-After clicking the Select Photos button, you will be able to select all the images you would like to be processed:
+Select Photos button and select all the images you would like to be processed:

 Screenshot of photos being selected.

 - Step 2.
 Select your Map Type

 You will notice that we have two options for processing - Terrain and Structure.
 Why the two options?
 Each is optimized for different data types:

 Terrain - These are best suited for large tracks of land such as agricultural fields or site surveys.

 Structures - This is optimized for buildings, statues, objects, and other very three-dimensional structures.
 Adding oblique images is recommended for better results.
 Datasets are limited to 1000 images.

 "Structures" map type option, limited to 1000 images.

 This example data set corresponds to a building scene under 1000 images, so we've chosen

 You will now see where your camera locations are (blue dots), and the current boundary we have selected for you based on the camera locations (the blue outline).
 Adjusting the area (blue outline) may be necessary in some cases.